 Rediscover Your Passion by Giving Back

-- Mission sites include the Middle East, Zambia, Mozambique, Guatemala, and Ecuador.
+- Humanitarian sites include the Middle East, Zambia, Mozambique, Guatemala, and Ecuador.

-- Audiologists and volunteers from private practices around the country have gone on mission trips with Entheos.
+- Audiologists and volunteers from private practices around the country have gone on humanitarian trips with Entheos.

-- Students from the University of Wisconsin, Ohio State University, and others have participated in mission trips.
+- Students from the University of the Pacific, University of Wisconsin, Ohio State University, and others have participated in humanitarian trips.